lammps/lammps/doc/src/pg_python.rst

       Unlike the lammps API, the PyLammps/IPyLammps APIs allow running LAMMPS commands by calling equivalent member functions.

-      For instance, the following LAMMPS command:
+      For instance, the following LAMMPS command

       .. code-block:: LAMMPS

          region box block 0 10 0 5 -0.5 0.5

-      In the original interface this command can be executed with the following Python code if *L* was a lammps instance:
+      can be executed using the following Python code if *L* is a :py:class:`lammps` instance:

       .. code-block:: Python

          L.command("region box block 0 10 0 5 -0.5 0.5")

-      With the PyLammps interface, any command can be split up into arbitrary parts separated by white-space, passed as individual arguments to a :code:`region` method.
+      With the PyLammps interface, any LAMMPS command can be split up into arbitrary parts.
+      These parts are then passed to a member function with the name of the command.
+      For the ``region`` command that means the :code:`region` method can be called.
+      The arguments of the command can be passed as one string, or individually.

       .. code-block:: Python

          L.region("box block", 0, 10, 0, 5, -0.5, 0.5)

-      Note that each parameter is set as Python literal floating-point number.
-In the PyLammps interface, each command takes an arbitrary parameter list and transparently merges it to a single command string, separating individual parameters by white-space.
+      In this example all parameters except the first are Python floating-point literals.
+The PyLammps interface takes the entire parameter list and transparently merges it to a single command string.

       The benefit of this approach is avoiding redundant command calls and easier parameterization.
-In the original interface parameterization needed to be done manually by creating formatted strings.
+In the original interface parameterization this needed to be done manually by creating formatted strings.

       .. code-block:: Python